The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 Hootsuite

-Hootsuite is another great social media management tool that can schedule posts to your Instagram profile.
+Hootsuite is another excellent social media management tool for scheduling posts for your Instagram profile.

 Here’s how to use it.

-6. Optional: Use the AutoSchedule tool to add the scheduled content to your queue.
+• Optional: Use the AutoSchedule tool to add the planned content to your queue.

 Pricing: Starts at $49/month for one user.
 Free 30-day trial available.